Cornelia Froboess

 Cornelia Froboess ([kɔʁˈneːli̯a ˈfʁoːbøːs]; born 28 October 1943) is a German actress and a teen idol of the 1950s and early 1960s.
-During that time, Froboess appeared in many West German and Austrian musical films, especially after the rock and roll wave had hit Germany.
+During that time, Froboess appeared in many West German and Austrian musical films, especially after the rock and roll wave hit Germany.
 In those comedy films, she would often portray the typical Berliner Göre (brat from [West] Berlin) who craves independence from her strict parents.

 Career

 As Die Kleine Cornelia she had her first hit record in 1951, aged eight, with a song written by her father.
 "Pack die Badehose ein" ("Pack your bathing trunks") is a cheery tune about a group of children going swimming on a hot summer's day at Wannsee.
 The title of the song has become a set phrase and synonym for going swimming easily recognized even by speakers of German who have never heard of the song.
 As she grew up, she continued recording as Conny, then Conny Froboess.